While iron supplements are safe to consume, they can have some side effects.

 Knowing the possible side effects and potential risks before taking any new supplement can be beneficial and help you decide whether or not you want to use a product.

-According to the National Anemia Action Council, taking iron supplements can help restore your iron and hemoglobin levels.
+According to the American Society of Hematology, taking iron supplements can help restore your iron and hemoglobin levels.

 Iron is also great for those suffering from anemia and can help eliminate symptoms that are caused by anemia.

 While iron supplements are fairly safe to incorporate in your diet, they can cause some uncomfortable side effects.

 With iron supplements the side effects do not generally pose any health risks.
 Abdominal discomfort is the biggest side effect and can result in diarrhea or constipation.

 Your stool may become black.
 While this may seem unsafe or like a symptom of illness, the effect is actually harmless.

 The liquid form of iron supplements can cause discoloration of the teeth.
 This can be prevented by simply using a straw to drink the liquid form of the supplement.